SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

     Our team disagees as they serve different functions, profile icons weren't going to be similar to nav-bar.

-37. **Problem**: pay up was unclear, did not know what that meant **Severity Scale**: 2
+37. **Problem**: "Pay Up" was unclear, did not know what that meant. \
+**Severity Scale**: 2

     The word pay-up is confusing.

-    This shows the importance of an onboarding tutorial for the app **SOLVES PROBLEMS**
+    This shows the importance of an onboarding tutorial for the app, since it solves many of the mentionned problems.

 ### Overall Issues